-See to it that the following have been turned into the Production Office, and copies sent to the Production Safety Representative at the beginning of the production:
+See to it that the following have been turned into the Production Office, and copies sent to the Production Safety Consultant at the beginning of the production:

 - 1. Employee Acknowledgment of General Safety Guidelines for Production (Form 1) - 2.
-IIPP Contact List (Form 2) - 3.
+Employee Acknowledgment of Additional Safety Guidelines for Special Effects (Form 1B) - 3.
+IIPP Contact List (Form 2) - 4.
 Serious Incident Reporting Procedures (Form 4)

-- 1. See to it that the following are turned into the Production Office and copies sent to the Production Safety Representative on a regular basis: - a.
+- 1. See to it that the following are turned into the Production Office and copies sent to the Production Safety Consultant on a regular basis: - a.
 Production Stage Hazard Assessment Checklist (Form 5) - b.
 Mill/Stage/Location Construction Hazard Assessment Checklist (Form 6) - c.
 Location Pre-Production Hazard Assessment Checklist (Form 7) - d.
 Asbestos/Lead/Mold Guidelines (Form 7A) - e.
 Prep/Strike Location Safety Information (Form 7B) - f.
 Location On-Production Hazard Assessment Checklist (Form 8) - g.
 Safety Guidelines for Extras and Theatrical Day Hires (Form 15) - 2.
-See to it that the following are turned into the Production Office and copies sent to the Production Safety Representative as they are completed: - a.
+See to it that the following are turned into the Production Office and copies sent to the Production Safety Consultant as they are completed: - a.
 Accident Investigation Report (Form 9) - b.
 Hazard Notification (Form 10) - c.
 Notice of Unsafe Condition and Action Plan (Form 11) - d.
 Safety Warning Notice (Form 12) - e.
 Production Safety Meeting Report (Form 13) - f.
 Request for Employee Safety Training (Form 14) - g.
 Right of Refusal of Medical Aid (From 16) - h.
-Any special permits, environmental surveys, location safety reports, etc. daily Production Reports listing safety meetings, including key department head and new arrival meetings, stunt and special effects meetings, etc. - If your duties include distributing Calls Sheets, always attach any AMPTP Safety Bulletins or other notices deemed appropriate by your UPM or 1st or 2ndAD
+Any special permits, environmental surveys, location safety reports, etc. daily Production Reports listing safety meetings, including key department head and new arrival meetings, stunt and special effects meetings, etc. - 3.
+If your duties include distributing Calls Sheets, always attach any AMPTP Safety Bulletins or other notices deemed appropriate by your Line Producer or 1st or 2nd AD/Assistant Stage Manager